vladsdamnmemory/lilac/README.md

 Powerful library for dealing with Arrays and Strings.

-Call `lilac()` which is doing all the things you don't wanna spend your time on.
+Call `lilac()` which is doing all the things you don't want to spend your time on.

 ```javascript
 import lilac from "@lilac"